abelgacem/topix-jk-site-it/docs/list/plearn/README.md

 # Platform Structure:

-1. **Available Tutorials:**
+## Available Tutorials
 - The platform offers a variety of tutorials covering different topics.
 - Each tutorial is structured to guide the user step-by-step.

-1. **Tutorial Content:**
+## Tutorial Content
 - **Detailed Instructions:**
   - Each step of the tutorial should include clear instructions on what the user needs to do.
 - **Expected Outputs:**
   - Examples of the expected outputs should be provided so that the user can verify their work.
 - **Expected Code:**
   - The expected code or scripts should be presented so that the user knows what is required.
 - **Required Environments:**
   - Each tutorial should specify the environments needed for execution (e.g., specific software versions, libraries, or system configurations).

-1. **Learning Environments:**
+## Learning Environments
 - The learning environments, or "development environments," should be pre-configured and ready to use.
 - These environments include:
   - **Data:** Datasets required to run the tutorials.
   - **Tools:** Software, libraries, or frameworks needed to follow the tutorials.

 # Additional Features to Consider: